2sic/app-employees-directory/readme.md

 * v4.02.00 2022-04
     * Changed all access to services to ToSic.Sxc.Services
     * Changed all image tags to use the IImageService and the picture feature
+* v4.03.00 2022-06
+    * Replaced all base classes with their 2sxc 14 equivalents
+    * Replaced GetService<> with the new ServiceKit14
+    * Updated webpack
+    * Changed the toolbar configurations to use the IToolbarService